jurjen93/lofar_helpers/README.md

 - ```remove_flagged_stations``` -> Remove 100% flagged stations from the MeasurementSet
 - `applycal` -> Perform an applycal with DP3, taking into account corrections for beam directions

-Use ```--help``` to get more details about the functionalities.

 #### Dependencies
-The scripts in this repository depend on typical LOFAR and astronomy software, such as DP3, astropy, WSClean and more.
+The scripts in this repository depend on standard LOFAR and astronomy software, such as DP3, astropy, WSClean and more.
-If you have not installed those, it is strongly advised to download the latest FLoCs singularity image: https://tikk3r.github.io/flocs/
+It is strongly advised to download the latest FLoCs singularity image: https://tikk3r.github.io/flocs/

 #### Contact
 Let me know if you have any issues or suggestions for improvements.
 You can contact me on: jurjendejong(AT)strw.leidenuniv.nl

 #### Acknowledgments
-This repository is part of the project CORTEX (NWA.1160.18.316) of the research programme NWA-ORC which is (partly) financed by the Dutch Research Council (NWO).
+This repository has been developed with support from the CORTEX project (NWA.1160.18.316), part of the research programme NWA-ORC which is (partly) financed by the Dutch Research Council (NWO).